 WELCOME TO THE GAMEORAMA, YOUR INTERACTIVE GAME MUSEUM IN LUCERNE

-For the visit of the museum and the board game café is a covid certificate required from the age of 16 years, the mask requirement does not apply.
-Children between 12 and 16 years of age must still wear a mask if they do not have a certificate.
+For the visit of the museum and the board game café is a covid certificate required from the age of 16 years.
+A mask is also required.

 For the store, the mask requirement still applies, but not the certificate requirement.

 Children under the age of 6

 Until the age of 16, children may access the museum only accompanied by an adult.

 The entrance fee includes the gaming machines.The access is limited to 2 hours.

 There is no fee for the board game café – consumption is therefore obligatory.

 Company excursions or birthday with your colleagues – we are looking forward to your festivities.